 This is one of the biggest blogs in this list with around 1.5 million page views per month.
 Recent posts cover: ‘5 excuses for doing nothing about computer security!,’ ‘Microsoft pulls Patch Tuesday Kernel update – MS14-045-can cause Blue Screen of Death‘ and ‘Do Not Track – the privacy standard that’s melting away.’

 Matt Suiche is the founder & managing director of MoonSols Ltd, a privately owned security company specializing in digital forensics, incident response, and memory forensics.
 In 2011 Matt co-founded CloudVolumes, a Santa Clara-based software company, that aims at resolving management, scalability, and performance issues present in the cloud and virtualized data centers.
 Matt is Microsoft’s Most Valuable Professional Enterprise Security since 2009.

 Threatpost is Kaspersky Lab’s independently run security news service.
 Its award-winning editorial team produces content including security news and feature reports.

-- investments they make in new ventures or their own expansion;
+- investments they make in new ventures or their own expansion

-- crises they face that require expertise in conducting investigations and resolving disputes.
+- crises they face that require expertise in conducting investigations and resolving disputes

 Headquartered in New York with more than 50 offices across nearly 30 countries, Kroll has a multidisciplinary team of over 2,000 employees and serves a global clientele of law firms, financial institutions, corporations, non-profit institutions, government agencies, and individuals.
 Some of those employees blog.